 All the wiring diagram in Figure 3 expands on this power MOSFETs MFT1.
 First problem to implement it and learn everything he is able give us: to adapt the value of its input impedance around 4-ohm characteristic impedance at the output of our EN1619 exciter which is 75 ohms.

 Note: If you use an exciter or other VFO or RF generator whose output impedance is 50 ohms, do not despair because the combination of these two impedances 75 and 50 ohms produces only a SWR of 1 , 5:1, which is absolutely ridiculous in terms of loss of power (especially as you will in this case may reduce your Pin-excitation power is adjustable so it is perfect) .
 To achieve this adaptation, we must interpose a circuit that lowers the impedance of 75 ohms 4-ohm MOSFET.
 It must also adapt the value of the output impedance of the latter (around 6-8 ohms) to the characteristic impedance output, that is to say, the characteristic impedance of the coaxial cable that we intend to use to power (also called attack) the selected antenna (for starters we recommend a half-wave dipole): 52 or 75 ohms?
 This time the matching circuit will raise the value of the impedance of 6-8 to 52-75 ohms.
-If we go further the need for these two adapters impedance entry and exit of the MOSFET, the bulk of the signal would be lost and the power available at the output to the antenna would be zero (this floor would be more an attenuator amplifier).
-Note: If you want more information on impedance matching, review your e-Learning courses from scratch (Part Two) ... or make the acquisition as a CD.

 Although few components around the IC.
 Let's start with BNC input, the left, as shown in Figures 3, 4, 5, 6, 13 and 14.
 It receives the signal from the exciter or VFO or RF generator and the signal taken off our EN1619 exciter has an output of 250 mW.
 Be careful though, if you use another exciter latter, know more than a few mW (that the 250 mW) output power will exceed a few watts (remember, the gain is 60! ) and it may damage or destroy the MOSFET power dissipation capability which is certainly high but not infinite.